CiscoDevNet/axl-ansible-examples/README.md

 - Python 3.10.4
 - CUCM 14

-> **Note:** this project was development on Linux.
+> **Note:** this project was developed on Linux.
 While core concepts and most code should port to Windows/Mac well, some differences in Ansible implentation/capabilities may require workarounds.

 ## Pre-requisites